bott0n/ctf-writeups/content/posts/BauhiniaCTF2023-Author-Writeups.md

 # God of Gamblers (50 points / 45 solves)
 ![Imgur](https://i.imgur.com/S3VTwBJ.png)

-This challenge is deisgned for beginner-friendly which doesn't require much exploit skill and technique.
-The challenge point is to understand that it is easy to predict the random value gerenarted by `srand(time(0))` and  `rand()`, and a little bit buffer overflow.
+This challenge is aimed for beginner-friendly which doesn't require much exploit skill and technique.
+The challenging point is to understand that it is easy to predict the random value gerenarted by `srand(time(0))` and  `rand()`, and a little bit buffer overflow.
 In this challenge, only the stripped binary provided.
 Here is the source code:
 ```c
 #include <stdio.h>